-Meet the carcinologists: Rick Webber
+Meet the carcinologists: Kareen Schnabel

 Carcinologists are the people who study the world of crustacea.
 Three of those experts have helped to shape Clever Crustaceans in partnership with NIWA.